-Prerequisites: LS 300 (may be taken concurrently) and concurrent enrollent in one hour of Learning Skills Lab.
-Course Advisories: SCC minimum English standard.
-Enrollment in other classes is strongly recommended as strategies are applied to curricular materials.
+Course Advisories: SCC minimum English and math standards.
+Enrollment in other college courses recommended as strategies are applied to curricular materials.
 Helps the student with learning disabilities analyze, compare and select effective interventions for access to college curricular materials and develop a comprehensive self-advocacy plan to help assure accommodations in academic, work, and social settings.
 It emphasizes notetaking, memory, critical thinking and cooperative learning strategies.
 Repeatable 1 time.
-Three hours lecture, one hour activity, and one hour weekly by arrangement.
+Two hours lecture, two hours activity.